 Monica went on to tell us of all the beauties and dangers we could expect on Ardua.
 Since most of us already knew about the beauties, she spent a majority of the time discussing the dangers.
 The only other major danger that really stuck out to me, besides the UV radiation, was the weather on Ardua.
 Since weather is largely created by the heating and cooling of a planet, this could make Ardua a very extreme place.

-Ardua’s rotation was very slow in relation to the star it orbited, kind of like the moon’s relationship to Earth.
+Ardua’s rotation was extremely slow in relation to the star it orbited, kind of like the moon’s relationship to Earth.
 Observers on earth never see the “dark side” of the moon because the moon rotates on its axis with the proportion it orbits earth.
 Therefore, we only ever see one side of the moon.
 Likewise, Ardua rotates and orbits in such a way that a single spot on the planet won’t reach the same position again for nearly seven hundred earth years.

 Since Ardua’s southern hemisphere was largely in the dark, it tended to get very cold there.
 On the other end of the planet, Ardua was deathly hot.
 Both places were inhospitable to any life, even life engineered in a lab.
 However, the temperature was just right between the two extremes.
 Unfortunately, the density of air at the two poles frequently caused very violent storms, unfathomably strong winds, and a fierce beauty that had to be experienced to believe, just like the rest of the planet.
 However, one was not advised to experience this outside of the safety of the station, which was the only thing on the planet that was built to protect humans from such violence.

 By the end of the orientation, Monica’s description of the harshness of Ardua made me respect and appreciate this place even more.
 I think I would have found it intimidating and frightening had I heard all these things prior to coming.
 But now that I saw the beauty of Ardua, even her violent side sounded beautiful too.
-Such power and such ferocity displayed a nature that was to be respected, and was one of the few things that remained unconquered by mankind in the universe.
+Such power and such ferocity displayed a nature that was to be respected, and was one of the few things which remained unconquered by humanity in the universe.
 That was beautiful.

 “Wow.
 Did you know all that stuff about this place?”
 I heard a warm voice ask from beside me.
 I had been so caught up in listening to Monica, I had completely forgotten about Cruz.